amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I click the "Sign Up" button
 >
-> Then I should be able to access my new account
+> Then I should see a notification saying "Your account has been created!"

  **Scenario: Confirm email